Alignment-Lab-AI/engpt/README.md

 This repository contains the PyTorch implementation of the Normalized Transformer (nGPT), an architecture designed for representation learning on the hypersphere, as described in the paper "NGPT: NORMALIZED TRANSFORMER WITH REPRESENTATION LEARNING ON THE HYPERSPHERE" (Published as a conference paper at ICLR 2025).

-This README provides a technical overview targeted at users familiar with PyTorch, CUDA, and the standard Transformer architecture.

 ## Core Concepts